instill-ai/cortex/packages/design-system/README.md

 1. Compound component first approach.
 Under the hood, we will use Radix-UI.
 2. We are abandoning one style one prop approach due to it being too verbose to use

-# How to use the storybook at local
+## How to use the storybook at local

 - `pnpm watch:css` and let it run
 - `pnpm sb`

+## How to deploy storybook

+- Because design-system relies on design-tokens, when deploy to Vercel, we need to build the package first from the root with `pnpm ci-build-storybook`
+- The output will be put into `/packages/design-system/storybook-static`, we indicate this folder in the Vercel setting

 ---